Palace Theatre, Westcliff-on-Sea: The New Palace

 In December 1912 the Theatre was renamed as "The New Palace", presenting a forerunner of the TV talent show Opportunity Knocks.
 In 1919 Mrs Gertude Mouillot bought the theatre for £25,000, intending to open it as a cinema but owing to the steep "rake" of the circle, it was impossible to project pictures from the front.
-Accordingly a small annexe was constructed at the back of the stage and rear projection was used.
+Accordingly, a small annexe was constructed at the back of the stage and rear projection was used.
 Unfortunately this meant that any films shown had to be run all the way through on to a blank reel to make it the right way round for the audience and then re-run again afterwards to make it right for the next person hiring it.
 The annexe is still there today and greatly used.

 Between the two World Wars the theatre mainly presented touring ballet and repertory companies which included many famous stars for the day: Ivor Novello, Matheson Lang, John Clements, Ruth Draper, Lillian Braithwaite and Sybil Thorndike.
 Throughout the Second World War the theatre managed to generate an atmosphere of business as usual, and the building survived the air raids without serious damage.

 The Palace Theatre Club

-As a result of some financial troubles the theatre suffered a period of closure and in 1942 Mrs Mouilott presented the theatre to the Entertainment's manager for the Southend Corporation.
+As a result of some financial troubles the theatre suffered a period of closure and in 1942 Mrs Mouilott presented the theatre to the Southend Corporation, on the caveat that it could still be used by local drama societies.
 The Harry Hanson Court Players, who included a newcomer in the name of Dora Bryan, performed the opening play.
 In 1957 the Palace Theatre Club was created dedicated "to encourage interest in all aspects of living theatre and, in particular, the Palace Theatre".
 The Club still thrives today and helps fundraise to keep the Palace open.
 Over several years, a number of other companies held the lease of the theatre and in 1965 Alexander Bridge was the tenant followed by Ray Cooney.